The data model

 Preprocessors

-If you've defined a preprocessor in your _config file, will be executed at this point.
-It allows modification of the Data object before rendering.
-The preprocessors receive the Page instance and you can access the data of the page with the Page.data property.
+If you've defined any preprocessor in your _config file, it's executed at this point.
+Preprocessors allow modification of the Data object before rendering.
+The preprocessors receive the Page instance and the Data object is stored in the Page.data property.

 // _config.js